-The Peconic Estuary Partnership provides a unique opportunity for people who live within the Peconic Estuary watershed.
-The PEP will provide financial rewards for homeowners who remove turf and pavement, and add green alternatives to their properties that benefit the environment.
+PEP continues to provide financial rewards for homeowners who remove turf and pavement, and add green alternatives to their properties that benefit the environment.
 Homeowners can earn up to \$500 to offset the expense of installing green infrastructure on their properties including rain barrels, rain gardens, and native plant gardens.
-PEP's Homeowner Rewards Program opened for applications on March 15, 2023.
-In FY23, PEP funded the installation of 15,349 ft2 of rain and native plant gardens in the watershed
+PEP's Homeowner Rewards Program opened for applications on March 17, 2025.